-Step 2: When the controller menu (Figure 2) appears, remove the startup disk and insert the blank formatted disk.
+Step 2: When the controller menu (Figure 2) appears, remove the startup disk and insert a blank formatted disk.
 Select the controller driver by pressing the corresponding letter from the menu.
-In the example in Figure 2, the NVIDIA MCP68 DRIVER series are for the nVIDIA® GeForce 7025/nForce 630a chipset.
-For example, to install Windows XP (32-bit) onto the RAID drives, press <F> to select F) NVIDIA MCP68 RAID DRIVER; to install Windows Vista (32-bit) onto the RAID drives, press to select I)NVIDIA MCP68 RAID DRIVER for VISTA(32Bit).
-Your system will then automatically zip and transfer this driver file to the floppy disk.
-Press <0> to exit when finished.
+Each item requires one floppy disk.
+For example, in the menu in Figure 2, to install Windows XP (32-bit) onto your RAID drives, press <3> to select 3)NVIDIA MCP72 and MCP78 Series RAID Driver Disk1 (you can label it as Disk 1).
+Your system will automatically zip and transfer the driver file to the floppy disk.
+When finished, insert the other floppy disk and select 4)NVIDIA MCP72 and MCP78 Series RAID Driver Disk2 (you can label it as Disk 2).
+Be sure to provide both of the two floppy disks for loading the RAID drivers when installing Windows XP (see the next section).
+Press <0> to exit this menu when all finished.